Chun-Kin/House-Loan-Application/README.md

 # HouseLoanApproval
-A data mining assignment by using python to train model
+Using Python to train AI model and find the user whether being approve or reject for loan